yext/search-core/docs/search-core.addressdirectanswer.md

 ## AddressDirectAnswer interface

-A interface for direct answers [FieldValueDirectAnswer](./search-core.fieldvaluedirectanswer.md) with address values.
+An interface for direct answers for a [FieldValueDirectAnswer](./search-core.fieldvaluedirectanswer.md) with address values.

 <b>Signature:</b>